-Tax protesters, on the other hand, generally believe that the tax system doesn’t apply to them for various reasons.
-Therefore they choose not to file, or file returns showing zero income, with the intent that they don’t need to pay taxes.
-I’ve heard a lot of the arguments for taking these positions and many of those arguments seem to have a lot of merit.
-For sake of argument, let’s say that those arguments are right.
-I liken it to being run over while crossing the street in a crosswalk… you had the right of way, but you are still dead.
-I’ve personally seen cases where the tax protester filed these arguments all the way to court and was surprised by a letter they received while waiting for their day in court.
-The letter indicated that the court had heard these arguments before and that the case had no merit.
-Therefore, the case was kicked out of court, and the person never got their day in court at all.
-Instead, what they received was $50,000.00 in penalties ($25,000 each husband and wife).
-Bummer.
+IRS Tax protesters generally believe that the tax system doesn’t apply to them for various reasons.
+Therefore, they choose not to file, or file returns showing zero income, with the intent that they don’t need to pay taxes.
+We’ve heard the arguments for taking these positions and many of the arguments seem to have real merit.
+For sake of discussion, let’s say that those arguments are right.
+I liken it to being run over while crossing the street in a crosswalk--you had the right of way, but you are still dead!

-We HAVE helped people that have decided that they may have made a mistake by becoming a tax protester.
+We HAVE helped people fix IRS tax problems who have decided that they may have made a mistake by becoming a tax protester.
 If you have gotten into a situation where you have changed your mind about it, we can try to help.
 As a matter of fact, the aforementioned couple that was fined by the courts $50,000, we were able to get the penalty waived.
-I wish I could say it was due to knowing a certain IRS code that mandated the fine be waived.
-Nope.
-Truth is, I met the nicest IRS attorney of my life, and she in kindness and compassion, did us a big favor and wrote the judge requesting it.
-Don’t bank on that happening.
-It was luck and circumstance mixed with a fairly new attorney.

-Please Please Please, don’t try to convert me.
-If you are a tax protester and believe in your heart that you are right, good luck to you, but please don’t schedule an appointment.
+Please, don’t try to convert us.
+If you are a tax protester and believe in your heart that you are right by protesting the IRS taxes, good luck to you, but please don’t schedule an appointment.
 It will be a waste of your money.

-On the other hand, if any of you (tax protester or tax procrastinator) decide you want help getting back into the system, we would love to help you.
+On the other hand, if any of you (tax protester or tax procrastinator) decide you want help getting back into the system, we would love to help you with your IRS problems.
 We have a lot of experience in this area that you may find very helpful.

-One last story about this…I used to receive videos and letters promoting the tax protester movement.
-They were always sent anonymously so I never knew who the people were that were sending me the info.
-In any case, one day a client showed up after the case was completed, admitted that he and his business partner had been sending me the info.
+We used to receive videos and letters promoting the tax protester movement.
+They were always sent anonymously, so we never knew who sent the info.
+One day a client showed up after the case was completed and admitted that he and his business partner had been sending the info.
 Turns out, they were both arrested at gunpoint by criminal investigators of the IRS!
-My new friend and client decided he’d had enough and agreed to cooperate and file the tax returns.
+Our new friend and client decided he’d had enough and agreed to cooperate and file the tax returns reaching out to us for help fixing his IRS tax problems.
 Great guy and we still keep in touch.
-His partner wasn’t so lucky, as he still felt the tax system was voluntary.
-Last I heard he was still in jail.
+His partner wasn’t so lucky, as he still dug in his heels that the tax system was voluntary.
+Last we heard he was still in jail.
 Honestly, it’s just not worth it!

-The reason I’m so adamant about this is that I’ve seen the fallout from taking these positions.
-I’ve seen people go to jail.
-I’ve seen the financial chaos that happens when the IRS catches up and many years’ tax returns have to be filed and I have seen the large large bill not only for the taxes but the myriad of penalties and the ever present interest that accumulates and compounds DAILY.
-I’ve even seen people who feel their terminal illness is a result of the stress.
-I have seen numerous marriages torn apart by the financial stress of the fallout from this issue.
-So yes, while I generally don’t take a big stand on issues, in this case I would highly recommend you get the thoughts of protesting out of your head.
+The reason we’re so adamant about individuals protesting the IRS is that we’ve seen the fallout from taking these positions.
+We’ve seen people go to jail.
+We’ve seen the financial chaos that happens when the IRS catches up and many years’ tax returns have to be filed and the related severe penalties.
+We’ve seen the large large bill not only for the taxes but also the myriad of penalties and the ever-present interest that accumulates and compounds DAILY.
+We’ve even seen people who feel their terminal illness is a result of the stress.
+We have seen numerous marriages torn apart by the financial stress of the fallout from this issue.
+So, while we generally don’t take a big stand on issues, in this case we highly recommend that you get the thoughts of protesting out of your head.
 Don’t do it.
 If you do, good luck.
 But please don’t call.